Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 2. Experience and job title: from “extra hands” to a skilled role

-USCIS and the Department of Labor care not only about your degree, but also about what you actually do at work.
-Any opportunity to move:
+USCIS and the Department of Labor look not only at your degree, but also at what you actually do at work.
+Any move that helps you shift into one of the following upgrades makes a future EB-3 or EB-2 case stronger:

 • from general labor to a specific trade (for example, only HVAC, only plumbing);